One Bowl Simple Vanilla Layer Cake

 1. Preheat the oven to 350°F. Butter two 8-inch round cake pans, then cut out rounds of parchment to fit into the bottoms of the pans and insert them.
 Butter the parchment, and then flour the bottoms and sides of all of the pans.

-2. In a large bowl (an upright mixer if you have one), beat the butter and sugar together until well combined.
+2. In a large bowl (an upright mixer if you have one…otherwise use an electric mixer), beat the butter and sugar together until well combined.
 Beat in the eggs one at a time.
-Beat in the baking powder, salt and flour until combine, then beat in the milk and vanilla, mixing until the batter is smooth.
+Beat in the baking powder, salt and flour until combined, then beat in the milk and vanilla, mixing until the batter is smooth.

 4. Frost with your favorite frosting.